JakeGWater/vpifg.com/source/guides/unreal-composure.rst

 =====

 If you followed every step, great work.
-Yu have setup composure with end-to-end *timecode-integrity* and an intact *color pipeline*.
+You have setup composure with end-to-end *timecode-integrity* and an intact *color pipeline*.

 Next, we highly recommend :doc:`unreal-composure-lighting` to get your composure looking its best.